danielMicallef/danielMicallef.github.io/_posts/2022-09-27-Timing-Your-Carbohydrates.md

 # During Exercise
 The aim of nutrient intake during exercise is to maintain blood glucose levels.
 This is particularly useful for endurance athletes that need to sustain their output over a longer period of time.

-An [Australian research study](https://pubmed.ncbi.nlm.nih.gov/10484580/), had 8 highly trained cyclist train at 70%VO₂max until fatigue.
+An [Australian research study](https://pubmed.ncbi.nlm.nih.gov/10484580/), had 8 highly trained cyclists train at 70%VO₂max until fatigue.
 Half of the participants were given a placebo, the other half 8%carb solution during exercise.
 Those that had the carb solution, cycled for an avg. of 47mins longer than the other cohort, until they got too fatigued to continue.

 When exercising for more than an hour, the intake of carbs becomes more important to maintain peak performance.
 It is recommended that 30-60g of carbs are ingested each hour, coupled with hydration, to maintain blood glucose levels.